 While most people know that they need health care insurance in their advancing years, not that many people think about the need of long term care and the fact that regular health insurance doesn’t cover long term care needs.
 By the time most people realize that they need some kind of long term care, its already too late and exorbitantly expensive to sign up for long term insurance.
 By having a long term care insurance, you have taken the right step in making sure that your needs are taken care of in your golden years and that you don’t become a burden on your family and loved ones.

-If you have more questions or if you like our help with navigating your long term insurance care policy or if you need us to provide care through your long term care benefits, you can call us at 832-612-0472 or email us at firstname.lastname@example.org to get connected with a qualified advisor.
+We can review your long term insurance policy for free and help you understand your benefits under the policy.
+If you would like our assistance in understanding your long term insurance care policy or if you need us to provide care through your long term care benefits in Greater Houston, Sugar Land or Beaumont Triangle, you can call us at 832-612-0472 or email us at firstname.lastname@example.org to get connected with a qualified advisor.
+Here is a list of long term insurances that we accept.